Subscribe to Updates

 Amazon has several cheap 128GB Micro SD cards so I went down the list and picked up a few of the cheapest ones and decided to test them and see how they work.

-For testing the cards I used a ProGrade CFExpress & SD UHS-II Card reader.
+For testing the cards I used a ProGrade CFExpress & SD UHS-II Card reader as well as my EOS R.

 PNY Elite-X 128GB Micro SD card